KeppySoftware/OmniMIDI/README.md

 - Windows 7 SP1 or greater (Otherwise, no VS2013 for you)

 ## Are you trying to overshadow the original project?
-Absolutely no, Kode54's driver is better than mine.
+Absolutely not, Kode54's driver is better than mine.
 (His code is cleaner, and way more stable)

 You can download it from there here: https://github.com/kode54/BASSMIDI-Driver